-Osteopathy is a treatment for painful muscles, joints and ligaments which usually have become strained, often through injury or problems with posture.
+At About Backs & Bones Osteopathy and Physiotherapy are treatments for painful muscles, joints and ligaments which usually have become strained, often through injury or problems with posture.
 Sometimes there may be an underlying structural issue which makes this more likely, or a disease process which causes pain.
-Whatever the reason, as osteopaths we assess you carefully to determine whether we can help alleviate symptoms.
+Whatever the reason, we assess you carefully to determine whether we can help alleviate symptoms.